Vitaxses/SSQoL/README.md

 ## Notes

 - This mod requires a mod called [FSM Util](https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/Silksong_FsmUtil/) to work, if this is not installed the mod will not work!
-- You can edit the config in `Hollow Knight Silksong/BepInEx/config/io.github.vitaxses.qol/` then restart the game for the changes to take affect.
+- You can edit the config in `Hollow Knight Silksong/BepInEx/config/io.github.vitaxses.qol/` then restart the game for the changes to take effect.

 ## Features

+- Saved Fleas Tracker
 - Faster Menu
 - Instant Text
 - Bellway